ouspg/ouspg-open/README.md

 ## June - August 2016: Beware, weekly phun & terror will fill this space

+ * 2016-08-28 advanced fuzzing workshop to share experiences with exotic platforms, fuzzing engines, speed and other drugs. :)

  * 2016-06-09 - 2016-06-12 [Vectorama](http://vectorama.info) - Vocational Guidance Counseling and cunning hacking plans

+### Tue 2016-06-07 @ Room TS387, Linnanmaa Campus, Tietotalo 3rd floor (12-17)

+ * Coming up, welcome!

-## May 2016: Open Doors at the OUSPG
+## "May" 2016: Open Doors at the OUSPG

 ### Fri 2016-06-03 @ Room TS387, Linnanmaa Campus, Tietotalo 3rd floor (12-17)

- * Coming up, welcome!
+ * Mikko Yliniemi (@mikessu) visited to prepare for the OUSPG intership starting next Monday.
+ * Jani Tuovila (@replicant2020) from Bittium visited to network and share experiences from Capture the Flag competitions.
+Jani was convinced to join our Kippo medium interaction honeypot network.
+ * Mauri Miettinen (@vaulthunter) and Aleksi Klasila (@OMISTAJA) come around to fill forms to prepare for their part time summer sprints on our libFuzzer and TLS themed topics.
+ * Ari Kauppi (@kauppi) drops in to plan AFL on QEMU for fuzzing ARM/embedded targets too clumsy to be tested in native targets.
+Honggfuzz was discussed.
+We agreed to keep "Advanced" fuzzing workshop on 28th of June to share experiences with exotic platforms, fuzzing engines, speed and other drugs.
+ * Timo Lintonen revisits.
+We did set up a meeting with Kimmo (hash) Halunen from VTT at the next OUSPG open.
+We have pointers to Dan Geer and [his publications](http://geer.tinho.net/pubs).
+ * Jesse Hulkko ()

 ### Tue 2016-05-24 @ Room TS387, Linnanmaa Campus, Tietotalo 3rd floor (12-17)

  * Joonas Kuorilehto (@joneskoo), Maria Toro and Kimmo Toro from F-Secure visit to discuss devops, fuzzing and practical co-op opportunities in Oulu area.
  * Mikko Yliniemi (@mikessu) visits to plan month Master's phase internship.
  * Mauri Miettinen (@vaulthunter) with game-modding & NPC Lua scripting background drops in to find side projects for the summer.
- * Aleksi Klasila with "a bit" of coding background, e.g. [couple of games](https://play.google.com/store/search?q=aleksi+klasila/) visited to find "a bit" to do during the summer. :)
+ * Aleksi Klasila (@OMISTAJA) with "a bit" of coding background, e.g. [couple of games](https://play.google.com/store/search?q=aleksi+klasila/) visited to find "a bit" to do during the summer. :)
  * Timo Lintonen - a mathematician with interest on crypto, discussing on practical implementation issues
  * Janne Määttä (Synopsys) revisited - zeroing in to the scope to avoid accidental Ph.D.
  * OUSPG Open referenced at [Kaleva]( http://www.kaleva.fi/uutiset/kotimaa/tietokoneen-tilttaaminen-turhauttaa-mutta-bugien-metsastaja-voi-tienata-koodivirheilla-tuhansia/728427/)

 ### Tue 2016-05-17 @ Room TS387, Linnanmaa Campus, Tietotalo 3rd floor (12-17)